Eligibility

 • Unmarried children for whom you are the court-appointed guardian up to age 19.
 Note: unmarried children for whom you are the court-appointed guardian are eligible to continue their coverage after age 19 until age 23 if they are full-time students.

-You will be required to submit documents of proof for dependents to the Health & Welfare Plan, including one or more of the following:
+You will need to submit proof of dependents’ documents to the Health and Welfare Plan, which may include one or more of the following:

 • Original marriage certificate